odea-project/qAlgorithms/docs/description_qpeaks.md

 * The peak must have exactly one maximum (the apex)
 * every half of the peak must be described by at least two points
 * at least five points, not counting eventual interpolations, must be within the regression window

 * the observed maximum within the regression window must be at least twice as large as the smallest value at the edge of the regression window
+    @todo this is just a static value which, while generally applicable, should be replaced with a proper test.

 If these conditions are fulfilled, statitical tests (t-test and F-test) are used to ensure that the calculated individual peak properties are significant.
 If one of these tests fails,